Backbase/golden-sample-app/docs/playbooks/JIRA-001-playbook.md

 - [ ] No orphan changes (scope creep)
 - [ ] Edge cases addressed
 - [ ] Out of scope is clear
+- [ ] All UI component bindings verified against actual API (not assumed)

 **If OK:** "Approved.
 Proceed to execution plan."